Infragistics-Blogs/iggrid-column-templates/README.md

 # Binding to Complex Objects to an igGrid Column Template
 **Demo:** [Running code sample](http://rawgithub.com/Infragistics-Blogs/iggrid-column-templates/master/index.html)

-When working with the igGrid you have the option to harness the column template feature in order to take control of how data is presented in a column inside the grid.
+When working with the [Ignite UI](http://igniteui.com/) [igGrid](http://igniteui.com/grid/overview) you have the option to harness the column template feature in order to take control of how data is presented in a column inside the grid.
 While you can use the column template to make some relatively simple modifications to the data (e.g., add labels, etc.) you can also use it to take full control over the layout of a rendered column.
 The following screenshot shows how to use the grid with a single column to render data with a custom layout.

 <img style="width:100%;max-width:948px" title="Demo of binding igGrid column template to complex JavaScript object." alt="" src="http://raw.github.com/Infragistics-Blogs/iggrid-column-templates/master/iggrid-column-templates.png" />